stewartMichaels/stewartMichaels/readme.md

 ### my name is **Stewart Michaels** 🙇‍♂ & i am a **_web developer_**.

-i mostly practice _JavaScript_ along with some _Python_ and _C++_.
+primarily focused on honing my skills in _JavaScript_, although I also dabble in _Python_ and _C++_.

-in my spare time i play games, make music & sometimes hang-out with my friends to blow off some steam.
+and when I'm not coding, you might catch me battling monsters in virtual realms, making sweet melodies, or chilling with my homies to decompress.

 ***